 3. Asset Allocation

-Ultimately, this could be a very personal decision so it’s best to consult with a professional financial advisor about how it could impact your portfolio and future goals.
+Ultimately, this is a very personal decision, so it is best to consult with a professional financial advisor about how it could impact your portfolio and future goals.

 Investing in Bond Funds

-Bond mutual funds and bond ETFs could be a more attractive option than traditional bond investments if you’re worried about bear market impacts on your portfolio.
+Bond mutual funds and bond ETFs could be a more attractive option than traditional bond investments if you’re worried about a bear market impacting your portfolio.
 With bond ETFs, for example, you can own a collection of bonds in a single basket that trades on an exchange just like a stock.

-This could allow you to buy in low during periods of volatility and benefit from price appreciation as you ride the market back up.
+This could allow you to buy in low during periods of volatility and benefit from price appreciation as the market recovers.
 Sinking money into individual bonds during a bear market or recession, on the other hand, can lock you in when it comes to bond prices and yields.

 If you’re weighing individual bonds, remember that they aren’t all alike and the way one bond reacts to a bear market may be different than another.
-Treasury-Inflation Protected Securities or TIPS, for example, might sound good in a bear market since they offer some protection against inflationary impacts but they may not perform as well as U.S. Treasury bonds.
-And shorter-term bonds may fare better than long-term bonds.
+For example, Treasury-Inflation Protected Securities, or TIPS, might be appealing in a bear market since they offer some protection against inflationary impacts, but they may not perform as well as U.S. Treasury bonds.
+You may also find that shorter-term bonds fare better than long-term bonds.

 How to Manage Your 401(k) in a Bear Market

 When a bear market sets in, the worst thing you can do is hit the panic button on your 401(k).
-While it may be disheartening to see your account value decreasing as stock prices drop, that’s not necessarily a reason to overhaul your asset allocation.
-Here are key strategies to help protect and potentially grow your retirement funds during market downturns:
+While it may be disheartening to see your account value decrease as stock prices drop, that’s not necessarily a reason to overhaul your asset allocation.

 - Resist the urge to panic sell: Market downturns are temporary, and selling investments at low points locks in losses.
 Historical data shows that investors who stay the course through bear markets typically recover their losses and continue growing their wealth when markets eventually rebound.

-- Consider dollar-cost averaging: Continuing regular contributions during market downturns means you’re buying shares at discounted prices.
+- Consider dollar-cost averaging: Continuing regular contributions during market downturns means you’re able to buy shares at discounted prices.
 This strategy can significantly lower your average cost per share over time and position your portfolio for stronger growth when markets recover.

 - Look for rebalancing opportunities: Market declines often create imbalances in your target asset allocation.
-Rebalancing—selling assets that have held up better and buying those that have fallen more—helps maintain your desired risk level while potentially enhancing returns by buying low and selling high.
+Rebalancing allows you to sell assets that have held up better and buy those that have fallen more.
+It helps maintain your desired risk level while potentially enhancing returns by buying low and selling high.

 - Focus on the long view: Retirement accounts are long-term investments, and bear markets have historically been temporary setbacks in an overall upward trajectory.
-Maintaining perspective on your investment timeline can help prevent emotional decisions that undermine long-term growth.
+Maintaining perspective on your investment timeline can help prevent emotional investing that undermines long-term growth.

 Bottom Line